-NCSAs help government and non-profit entities deliver important public service messages to the entire state with a nominal budget, and revenues from the program make many of the following services possible.
+The NCSA program helps government and non-profit entities deliver important public education messages to the entire state for a nominal fee, generating revenues that make the following services possible.

-TAB established this program in 1995 through a unique partnership with the FCC.
-ABIP inspectors review stations for compliance with FCC regulations and advise the stations on corrections needed to achieve compliance.
+TAB initiated this program in 1997 through a unique partnership with the FCC.
+One of our team of five ABIP inspectors reviews stations for compliance with FCC regulations and advises stations on corrections needed to achieve compliance.
 Successful inspections, which are voluntary and partly underwritten by TAB, garner participating stations a three-year waiver from routine, surprise FCC inspections.
-With FCC fines starting at $4,000, this program is no-brainer for Texas stations!
+With FCC fines starting in excess of $4,000, this program is inexpensive “peace of mind” insurance for Texas stations!

 Complying with the FCC’s EEO rules and finding qualified employees can be complicated and time-consuming.
 TAB helps stations simplify the process with its online Job Bank, career expos and Broadcast1Source.com, a web-based program that helps stations with EEO recordkeeping required by the FCC.

-A “mini-NAB Vegas” brings sales, technology and legal experts to your own back yard.
-Attracting more than 1,200 delegates and featuring 121 exhibit booths, the event is the go-to program for owners, managers, sales teams and engineers.
-It’s a fast-paced, hard-working day and a half in Austin.
-Mark your calendar for the 2015 confab – Aug.
-5-6 at the Renaissance Austin Hotel.
+A “mini-NAB Vegas” brings sales, technology and legal experts to Austin.
+Attracting more than 1,200 delegates and featuring 120+ exhibit booths, the event is the go-to program for owners, managers, sales teams and engineers.
+It’s a fast-paced, hard-working day and a half in Central Texas with fees of only $65 to $160/person!
+Mark your calendar for the next few years, all at the Renaissance Austin Hotel.